autonity/docs.autonity.org/reference/api/aut/index.md

 ## getMaxScheduleDuration

-Returns the max allowed duration of any schedule or contract from the protocol configuration.
+Returns the max allowed duration of the protocol schedules from the protocol configuration.

 ### Parameters